learn-co-curriculum/phase-3-active-record-migrations/README.md

 a `config/database.yml` file.
-This file is used by convention to give Active Record the necessary details about how to connect to our database, like which "adapter" we are using (right now, we're using SQLite, but Active Record supports other database such as MySQL and PostgreSQL as well), and the name of the database file.
+This file is used by convention to give Active Record the necessary details about how to connect to our database, like which "adapter" we are using (right now, we're using SQLite, but Active Record supports other database adapters such as MySQL and PostgreSQL as well), and the name of the database file.
 Here's what it looks like:

 ```yml
 development: